MichealRollins-Green/Driver-ASE/README.md

 aria2 - https://aria2.github.io/

-####if openssl is not installed the you will have to install that as well because it is needed for https support for aria2.
+####if openssl is not installed then you will have to install that as well because it is needed for https support for aria2.

 sudo yum install openssl openssl-devel